Galois' Professor's Revenge: Introduction

-For the proof of Theorem~\ref{thm:Rubik}, we refer to \cite{arXiv:2411.11566}.
+is a possible choice to get Rubik's group as Galois' group of the splitting field.

 The theorem can be verified using Magma~\cite{zbMATH01077111}; here we use Magma V2.28-18.
 The computation of the Galois group of $fg$ takes less than two minutes on a desktop computer equipped with an AMD Ryzen 7 7700X 8-core processor and 128 GB of RAM.
-Magma verifies almost immediately that this Galois group is isomorphic to $\Rub_3$.
+Magma verifies almost immediately that this Galois group is isomorphic to~$\Rub_3$.

 Techniques similar to those used to prove Theorem~\ref{thm:Rubik} can be adapted to realize more general Rubik-type groups as Galois groups over the rationals.
 Here, we present an explicit result for cubes of size four and five.